pestami/ParabolicGrill/README.md

 ### Y Dimension of Mirror

 This is a dummy parameter for the calculation.
 Same as the Arc Length.
+The value will itterate to the final Y dimension that corresponds to the arc length and X dimension of the mirror.

 ## Program Input Screen